camigord/ML_CapstoneProject/README.md

 - *7_Evaluate_Models.ipynb*
 > Finally, this script loads both models and uses OpenCV to capture frames from a WebCam and test the performance of the proposed approach on those images.
 OpenCV and its video codecs are requied to capture camera frames.

+The folder *Models/* contains all the pretrained parametes.